-Tiffanie helps lead TIR’s efforts to source investment opportunities in accordance with clients’ risk and return objectives.
-Among other things, her responsibilities include evaluating and modeling acquisition opportunities, monitoring global transaction trends, conducting due diligence visits, managing transactional logistics and building and maintaining working relationships with prospective land sellers.
+Tiffanie leads TIR’s efforts to source and acquire forest assets for clients—coordinating the work of a cross functional team that evaluates and models acquisition opportunities, monitors global transaction trends, conducts due diligence visits, manages transactional logistics and builds and maintains working relationships with prospective land sellers.